ashleymays/Login-and-Registration-System/README.md

 ## How to Install and Run
-Download the folder titled “Login and Registration System” (no quotes) onto your computer.
-Open the file titled “Login and Registration System.cpp” (no quotes) and run the program.
-The following information uses the test profile information.
-The test file is included in the project as a demonstration.
+Either download the .zip folder titled “Login and Registration System” (no quotes) onto your computer, or open the project in Visual Studio.
+If you downloaded the .zip folder, open the file titled "Login and Registration System.cpp" (no quotes), then run the program in your local IDE.
+The following step-by-step process uses the example profile information in the "User_test.txt" file that is included in the project.

+## How to Use the Project
 When the program is run, the main menu will appear in the console.

 <img width="490" src="https://drive.google.com/uc?id=1EYTSyBGzgcnHRaud7rnklqxMHM97qwJj" />